danfuzz/samizdat/doc/library-guide/Generator.md

 Iterates over the given generators, calling the given `filterFunction` on generated items, iterating until at least one of the generators is voided.
-The results from calling the `filterFunction` (if any) are discarded.
-This function always returns void.
+This function returns the last non-void value yielded by `filterFunction`.
+If `filterFunction` never yields a value, then this function returns void.

 This is equivalent to calling `generatorPump` on a filter generator constructed with the same arguments as a call to this function,